 FAQ: Explain why we don't give a SHA of the ISO image

-#3 Updated by cbrownstein about 1 year ago
+#3 Updated by cbrownstein over 1 year ago

 I'm happy to take on this ticket, but first, I need some input to understand exactly why SHA checksums are no longer provided.